-Aspiration happens when anything, such as food or liquid, is inhaled into the lungs.
+Dysphagia is a condition where children or adults have difficulty swallowing food, liquids, or even their own oral secretions.
+Sometimes children with dysphagia get food or liquid into their airway and lungs, this is known as aspiration.
 People sometimes describe aspiration as something "going down the wrong pipe."
 While everyone aspirates from time to time, most people are able to cough well enough to clear their airways.
-However, if someone aspirates frequently or is not able to cough sufficiently, it can lead to respiratory problems, like pneumonia.
+However, if someone with dysphagia aspirates more frequently, it can lead to respiratory problems, like chronic cough, bronchiolitis, or pneumonia.

 While everyone aspirates occasionally, chronic aspiration can often be found in children with other health problems, including: